 - Orange County Regional Center transition program/resource pages: Transition at Age 18/22 | Regional Center of Orange County and Community Resources | Regional Center of Orange County

 - Medical Assistance/Continued medical care transition program: CHOC Adolescent to Adult Bridge Program (A2B)

 For more assistance, visit The Association for Science in Autism Treatment (ASAT), an international resource for all things related to autism spectrum disorder.

-This non-exhaustive list was made in collaboration with other professional staff at the Thompson Autism Center at CHOC with examples and links to helpful resources to utilize along the way.
+This non-exhaustive list was made in collaboration with other professional staff at the Thompson Autism and Neurodevelopmental Center at CHOC with examples and links to helpful resources to utilize along the way.

 Get more expert health advice delivered to your inbox monthly by subscribing to the KidsHealth newsletter here.

 The Thompson Autism and Neurodevelopmental and Neurodevelopmental Center at CHOC is dedicated to bringing the latest treatments and resources to the autism community in Orange County.